terminalcrazy1/gnome-settings/README.md

 7. To install ArcMenu settings: Go to "About" tab and click "Load" in the "ArcMenu Settings" box.
 Load the `arcmenu-settings` file
 8. To install Tiling Shell settings: Scroll to bottom of settings.
 Click "Import" in the "Import, Export, and Reset" category
 9. To install Tiling Shell layouts: Scroll to "Layouts" category.
 Click "Import layouts" in the "Import layouts" box
+## Warning!
+These dotfiles are distributed without promise of support or warranty.
+However, drop an issue and I might look at it.
+### Known Issues
+- Certain Tiling Shell settings are not saved into the files (or not imported from the files correctly), for whatever reason.
+It is recommended to test your systems functionality to make sure items such as the Snap Assistant are not appearing.
+- Tiling Shell Layouts are added to the layout list instead of replacing it (I believe this is a concious choice by the developers, whether I like it or not) so it is recommended to go through the layouts editor and remove the unnecessary layouts